draftdev/response-timer/readme.md

 ## Deploying to Various Hosting Providers

+### DigitalOcean
+Coming soon.

+### AWS Lambda
+Coming soon.

+### Fly.io
+Coming soon.

 ## Contributing
-Improvements are welcome, but please use the [Issues]() to discuss them first.
+Improvements are welcome, but please use the [Issues](https://github.com/draftdev/response-timer/issues) to discuss them first.
 This is a simple script, so I don't envision bundling much more functionality into it.

 ## License